Myelomalacia: Cause

-Sport Athletes
+Athletes

 Due to extensive physical contact and activity, many athletes become victim to myelomalacia.
 Any accidents or injuries attained during athletic competition to the spinal cord may result in myelomalacia.
 Accounts of awkward landing on the ground or being hit intensively have attested to spinal cord injury.

 Geriatric

 With the growth in the elderly population of humans, there has been a rise to myelomalacia.
 Because the human body begins to deteriorate with age, and because human population is living many years longer, there has been a growth in cases of myelomalacia.
 As the bones in the body begin to weaken in a process known as osteopenia, the body is more vulnerable to damage.
 A simple fall may damage the spinal cord and myelomalacia may soon ensue.